The Monster Ball Tour: Post-revisions

 After revisions, the show was divided into four sections: City, Subway, Forest, Monster Ball and concluded with an encore.
 It began with a projected video onto a curtain—which contained images of Gaga doing a 360 degree jump—while a club remix of "Dance in the Dark" played.
 Surrounded by violet light, her silhouette appeared on the curtain while she performed "Dance in the Dark".
 Once the curtain was removed and the chorus reached, the New York cityscape and neon lights were revealed.
 Gaga gyrated on the set dressed in a "futuristic, angular, glitter ball suit".
 After descending from her fire escape, she poked around in the hood of a dilapidated green Rolls-Royce while performing "Glitter and Grease".
 Upon checking under the vehicle's bonnet, Gaga revealed a keyboard and began to play the opening notes of "Just Dance".
 Gaga then performed "Beautiful, Dirty, Rich" while scaling various pieces of scaffolding and subsequently "The Fame" where she rose from beneath the stage and played her keytar Emma, wearing a giant red cape.

 "LoveGame" saw the beginning of the Subway section, with Gaga wearing a translucent nun's habit, and a skeletal hand.
 The song was performed with the aid of a gilded subway car and a "disco stick" while her next number "Boys Boys Boys" featured muscly male dancers cavorting in spandex shorts.
 After a costume change, Gaga burst into "Money Honey" with an extended keytar solo after emerging from beneath the stage as the New York scenery disappeared around her.
 As she walked towards the Glitter way, Gaga recalls when she was in jail and her friend Beyoncé bailed her out, thus performing the song "Telephone".
 A piano is then brought in and Gaga goes into the song "Brown Eyes", after which she performs "Speechless" while the piano starts spitting fire.
-This segment also saw the performance of "You and I" in some of the shows; the song was later added to Gaga's second studio album, Born This Way.
+This segment also saw the performance of "You and I" in some of the shows; the song was eventually included on Gaga's second studio album, Born This Way.
 During this song, she tells the audience about her life as a teen in New York, and how she became who she is today.
 Gaga and her friends then continue down the Glitter Way, and soon they run into an angel, who plays an angelic tune that summons a twister, taking them closer to the Monster Ball, but landing them in a strange place that they did not know.
 Gaga sings "So Happy I Could Die", decked in a white dress, that moves on its own accord.